Sparen/DanmakufuObfuscator/README.md

 There are currently two levels of Obfuscation: <br>
 1: Remove all comments - very good for purging documentation and various comments from your code <br>
-2: Remove all comments, new lines, tabs, and extra whitespace - Theoretically very good but needs a lot of fixing due to Danmakufu requiring certain things to be on seperate lines.<br>
+2: Remove all comments, new lines, tabs, and extra whitespace - node becomes difficult for humans to read.
+Can still revert back to human-readable form.<br>

 To compile:		<br>
     make